robknows/website-deploy/README.md

 - KEY_PATH:     contains the path for the private key you use to gain access to the box.
 - PUBLIC_DNS:   contains the public DNS of the box you are using.
 - SERVER_FILES: contains the path to a folder containing the files to be put in the home directory of the box.
+- WWW_PASSWD:   contains the password assigned to the www user who runs the actual server.

 ## Scripts: Mostly self explanatory.

 - ./connect.sh     => Ssh into your instance using the key at KEY_PATH, going to the server at PUBLIC_DNS.
 - ./cloneToBox.sh  => Copy and extract the contents of SERVER_FILES to the box.
 - ./setupBox.sh    => Create the appropriate environment variables, aliases and install the appropriate libraries.
 It is intended to be ran on the box itself (not using runOnBox.sh)

-NB.
-Todo:

-## "my-boring-website" stuff
+- ./copyToBox.sh   => Copies a file to the box (to within /home/ubuntu)
+- ./copyFromBox.sh => Copies a file from the box (from within /home/ubuntu)
+- ./runOnBox.sh    => Runs a command on the box.

+## Assumed API of website files

-- ./up.sh <port> => Bring up the server to a particular port (I use non-80 ports when trying stuff out locally)
+- ./up.sh <port> <logfile> => Bring up the server to a particular port.
+Yeah, log file, sure.
 - ./down.sh                => Bring down the server, regardless of which port it's on, as long as you're the same user you were when you called ./up.sh

 ## Todo

-### Fixes
-- ./cloneToBox.sh does not work as I want it to.
-I currently have to ./connect.sh onto the box, then run rm -rf ./* to clean it out, but I don't want that, I want ./cloneToBox.sh to "just sort it out" without me having to do this shit.
-- ./cloneToBox.sh should `tar -cxvf ...` before sending to save my network usage.
-- ./runOfBox.sh doesn't do what it's meant to >:(

 ### New
-- Assume the presence of a `./up.sh <port> <log-file>` and `./down.sh` API within the serverfiles (my-boring-website) to further decrease turnover time for deploying changes to the site.
 - HTTPS
+- Compression for sending things over the network
+- Time how long it takes to get the website up and running on a virgin machine